tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Nov 30 2007

-Sam Powlowski (a 25-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Sam Powlowski (a 25-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Sam Powlowski had never preached his views to theists before, and freaked out.
 Sam Powlowski slowly breathed in and out to calm his nerves.
 As Sam Powlowski entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Sam Powlowski used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Sam Powlowski argued that Alice was a personal, physical being that humans can relate to and communicate with.